 Please return items to the Steen Library Circulation Desk on the first floor, the book drop located on the north side of Steen Library, or to the Nacogdoches Public Library.

 How and where can I pay a library fine?

 Fine payments are accepted at the Circulation Desk, located on the first floor.
 Online map

-The library accepts Jack Bucks, cash or check.
+The library accepts Jack Bucks, cash, check, or credit card.
 Checks can be mailed to Steen Library Circulation Desk, Box 13055 SFA Station, Nacogdoches, Tx.
 75962, or you can pay by credit card online using My Library Account.

 What if I pay for a lost book and then find it?

 Refunds are available if the lost book is returned within 6 months.
 Contact the Circulation Desk (468-1497) for more information.
 The $10.00 handling fee for a lost book is non-refundable.